AntonC9018/Hopper_University_Paper/paper.md

 Lua is a really simplistic language: there is no concept of types, modules or classes.
 Dynamic method dispatch, however, can be simulated via metatables (prototypical inheritance).
-There also are no arrays: both arrays and dictionaries are represented by the concept of tables.
+There also are no arrays: both arrays and dictionaries are represented via so-called tables.

 The biggest problem with Lua is its lack of types and, consequently, its lack of static analysis.
 One has to deal with simplest annoying bugs, like a misspelt variable name, on a regular basis.